hsaenzG/Keycloack-spi-AuthAdapter/README.md

 # keycloak-custom-authenticator
 Custom Authenticator implementation to be used as a reference.
 This sample sends a custom error message when the user is locked.
+This example contains the call to a SOAP API as example into the register flow

 # Deployment
 ```shell script